Roxane Mesquida: Modeling

 She appears in an art video for Opening Ceremony.
 She is the muse of shoe designer Jerome C. Rousseau.

 Style

 Mesquida's style has been praised by the American edition of Vogue.

 Personal life

 Following her collaboration with Mr. Oizo and Justice's Gaspard Augé in Rubber, Mesquida started DJing with American rapper MDNA in fashion events.

 She lives in Charlie Chaplin's former house in West Hollywood.

 She married musician and filmmaker Frederic Da in February 2011.
-They have a daughter, Lilya.
+They have a daughter, Lilya, and a son, Lou.